quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part61_Expected_vs._Sa.md

 ---
 #### Estimation Error Analysis
-The estimation error of expected and sample updates depends on the branching factor \(b\).
+The estimation error of expected and sample updates depends on the branching factor $b$.
 For large problems with many state-action pairs, it is often better to perform multiple sample updates rather than a single expected update due to time constraints.

 :p How does the estimation error differ between expected and sample updates?
 ??x
 Expected updates are free from sampling error but are computationally expensive.
 Sample updates introduce variance due to their reliance on random samples, making them cheaper but potentially less accurate.
-The trade-off is that for a large branching factor \(b\), many sample updates can achieve a similar accuracy to one expected update.
+The trade-off is that for a large branching factor $b$, many sample updates can achieve a similar accuracy to one expected update.

 Example:
-- For a small branching factor (\(b = 1\)), both types of updates are identical.
+- For a small branching factor ($b = 1$), both types of updates are identical.
-- For a large branching factor (\(b > 1\)), the difference becomes significant.
+- For a large branching factor ($b > 1$), the difference becomes significant.
 Expected updates yield lower variance but higher computational cost, while sample updates have higher variance but lower computation time per update.

 x??